soedinglab/MAGmax/README.md

     magmax -b <binsdir> -r <readdir> -m <mapid_dir> -f fasta -t 24 -q quality_report.tsv // if CheckM2 result is already available magmax -b <binsdir> -r <readdir> -m <mapid_dir> -f fasta -t 24 --split // if input bins are not already split by sample id

+## Dereplication without reassembly
+MAGmax provides an option to peform dereplication without reassembly using `--no-reassembly` flag.
+In this mode, MAGmax selects the best bin within each genomic cluster based on a quality score (defined as completeness - 5 * contamination) that also meets the user-defined completeness and contamination thresholds.
+When this option is enabled, only the bin directory (`-b`) is required as input.

+    magmax -b <binsdir> --no-reassembly -f fasta -t 24 magmax -b <binsdir> --no-reassembly -f fasta -t 24 -q quality_report.tsv // if CheckM2 result is already available magmax -b <binsdir> --no-reassembly -f fasta -t 24 --split // if input bins are not already split by sample id

 ## Installation
 ### Prerequisites